MonoMSK: Monocular 3D Musculoskeletal Dynamics Estimation: Experiments

 \subsection{Ablation Study}

-\textbf{Ablation on HMR Backbones.} Table~\ref{tab:hmr} presents a quantitative comparison of different Human Mesh Recovery (HMR) backbones used to initialize the kinematic estimates within the MonoMSK framework.
-The results clearly demonstrate that the accuracy and physical consistency of MonoMSK strongly depend on the quality of the underlying HMR initialization.
-Across all datasets, performance improves consistently as the backbone transitions from HMR2.0 to TokenHMR, CameraHMR, and finally MQ-HMR.
-The proposed MQ-HMR–based MonoMSK achieves the lowest physics-based losses, with $\mathrm{MAE}_{\lambda}=0.0139$ and $\mathrm{MAE}_{\tau}=0.0498$ on the BML-MoVi dataset, outperforming the next-best CameraHMR variant by a noticeable margin.
-Similar improvements are observed on BEDLAM ($\mathrm{MAE}_{\lambda}=0.0422$, $\mathrm{MAE}_{\tau}=0.0748$) and OpenCap ($\mathrm{MAE}_{\lambda}=0.0351$, $\mathrm{MAE}_{\tau}=0.0675$), confirming the robustness of our approach across both synthetic and real-world motion capture data.
-These results highlight that accurate mesh-based kinematic initialization directly enhances the downstream physics-based optimization in MonoMSK, enabling more accurate force–torque prediction.
+\textbf{Ablation on HMR Backbones.} Table~\ref{tab:hmr} compares different Human Mesh Recovery (HMR) backbones used to initialize the kinematic estimates in MonoMSK.
+The results show that the accuracy and physical consistency of MonoMSK strongly depend on the quality of the HMR initialization.
+Across all datasets, performance improves consistently as the backbone transitions from HMR2.0 and DiffMesh to TokenHMR, CameraHMR, and finally MQ-HMR.